obihughes/omega-planner/docs/components.md

 # Component Documentation

-## Projects Timeline (Preview)
+## Projects Timeline (Simplified & Compressed View)

 Location: `components/projects/ProjectsTimeline.tsx`

-- Purpose: Visual, read-only month view of all projects in swimlanes (Gantt-like).
+- Purpose: Clean, minimal Gantt-like timeline view focused on projects, tasks, and dates.
 - Access: Route `app/projects/timeline/page.tsx` → `/projects/timeline`.
 A "Timeline" link is also added under Workspace in the main navigation.
 - Rendering: SVG-based.
 Each project is a row; tasks render as:
   - Bars for tasks with both `startDate` and `dueDate`.
-  - Dots for tasks with only one of `startDate` or `dueDate`.
+  - Compact square cards for tasks with only one of `startDate` or `dueDate`.
   - Color coding by task `status` (todo/in-progress/completed/blocked).
   - View range culling: tasks render only if their date (or date span) overlaps the current visible range to prevent duplicate appearances across months.
+- **Simplified Design** (October 2025):
+  - Task names hidden from bars - shown only on hover via HoverCard
+  - Clear vertical separators between every day for better visual organization
+  - Removed priority/status filter buttons and stats panel
+  - Removed legend - cleaner header with only navigation and view mode controls
+  - Always grouped by project (no group mode toggle)
+  - Focus on clean, minimal interface showing only essential information
+- **Compressed Layout** (October 2025):
+  - Reduced vertical spacing throughout for more compact view
+  - Task height: 16px (down from 18px)
+  - Project label area: 18px (down from 32px)
+  - Task area per project: 50px (down from 80px)
+  - Row gap: 12px (down from 16px)
+  - Project labels aligned horizontally with first task lane for visual cohesion
+  - More information visible on screen without scrolling
+- **Square Task Cards** (matching daily planner style):
+  - Single-day tasks use compact square cards centered in day columns
+  - Border radius: 2px for subtle rounding (more square than round)
+  - Consistent styling with task span bars
+  - Priority indicators shown as colored dots on high/urgent tasks
 - Layout & Responsiveness:
   - Day width is now responsive to the available container width, with sensible min/max bounds.
 This uses all empty space on the right and adapts to different screen sizes.
-  - Today indicator and week separators scale with the computed layout.
+  - Today indicator and enhanced day/week/month separators scale with the computed layout.
+  - Clear vertical lines for every day, stronger lines for week starts, strongest for month boundaries.
 - Dark Mode:
-  - All SVG labels and helper lines use theme CSS variables (e.g. `hsl(var(--foreground))`, `hsl(var(--muted-foreground) / 0.35)`) for proper contrast in dark mode.
+  - All SVG labels and helper lines use theme CSS variables (e.g. `hsl(var(--foreground))`, `hsl(var(--border))`) for proper contrast in dark mode.
-- Compact defaults:
-  - Week separators only (labels on Mondays), ultra-subtle weekend shading.
-  - Bar labels show when width allows; hover tooltips remain available.
-  - Lighter visuals, more spacing per lane, minimal legend.

 Interactions
-- Clicking a project name now toggles a collapsed state that hides its tasks but keeps the label visible so you can click again to expand.
+- Clicking a project name toggles a collapsed state that hides its tasks but keeps the label visible so you can click again to expand.
+- Hover over task bars/cards to see full task details including title, status, priority, and dates.
-- Interactions: Month navigation (prev/next).
-Read-only prototype.
+- Month navigation (prev/next) and view mode toggle (Week/Month/Quarter).
+- Click on task bars/cards to open editing modal.

 This document provides detailed information about the components used in the Daily Planner application.